brienna/brienna.github.io/_posts/2017-02-19-Compiling-and-running.md

 ---
 layout: post
-title: Compiling and running a Java package from the command line
+title: How to compile and execute a package from the command line
 date: 2017-02-09
 comments: true
 ---